geonetwork/docker-geonetwork/4.4.0/README.md

 ```

 Known limitations:
 * Harvester / Scheduler needs to be refreshed when the database harvester configuration is modified (the harvesting node refresh the schedule every 2 minutes as a stopgap solution)
+* Harvester / Replica can't access the main node harvester log files
+* Harvester / Running state is not visible on other nodes
 * Settings / When saving application settings, some modules need to be updated:
   * log level configuration,
   * DOI configuration,